|Round Island (St. Marys River), MI|

 Around 1998, Paul Lindberg was boating around in search of a good duck hunting place in the lower portion of St. Marys River, when he happened upon Round Island.
 He immediately knew the place would make the perfect summer home for him and his wife Georgeann, a noted interior decorator.
 After identifying the owners of the lighthouse through tax records, Lindberg contacted them and worked out a deal to become just the third private owner of the lighthouse.
 The previous owners lived in Maine and had only set foot on the island once in the thirty years they had the lighthouse.
 Over the next three years, the Lindbergs renovated the lighthouse and built an addition to the west that contains a master bedroom and two bathrooms.
 A two-level deck added in front of the lighthouse is a prime viewing spot for river traffic.

 An electric cable from the mainland provides power for the lighthouse and its new side-by-side refrigerator, which was the hardest object to transport to the island.
 Reverse osmosis is used to treat river water, and waste is processed by a sewage filtration system.
-The fully restored and strikingly beautiful Round Island Lighthouse was for sale in 2013.
+The fully restored and strikingly beautiful Round Island Lighthouse was for sale in 2016 at an asking price of $1,995,000.
+If that is more than you can afford, you can still spend some time at the lighthouse, as the property is currently available as a vacation rental.

 Located on the eastern side of Round Island in St. Mary’s River, between